THE PLATFORM

 As we go through these three points, keep this one question at the forefront of your mind: What makes me and my book unique?

-Today, you may put your work experiences online via LinkedIn or a page on your writer website.
+Today, you may put your work experiences online via LinkedIn or a page on your author website.

-When creating your kit, start by going through this check-list.
-You may want to exclude one more of these points, or include other points, depending on who you send your media kit to (a TV station will need different content than a blogger).
+When creating your kit, start by going through this checklist.
+You may want to exclude one more of these points, or include additional points, depending on who you send your media kit to (a TV station will need different content than a blogger).

 To start, here is what should be in your author media kit: